Check MyUHDS for your arrival date and time. If you are interested in learning more about how arrival works, see the information below.

 A car is not a necessity, but many students have cars at OSU.
 Most locations are within walking distance from campus.
 To travel to locations further from campus, the Corvallis transit system allows students with a valid OSU ID card to ride the bus for free.
 It is important to note that OSU Parking Services sells more parking permits than they have spots available.

 Many first year college students have never had a roommate before.
 A good roommate match is a two way street.
 As long as you and you roommate communicate well and discuss issues ahead of time, such as schedules, cleanliness of the room, and visitors, you will find that having a roommate is not a bad thing (in fact, it can even be a great thing).
-However, if you discover that you and your roommate can't resolve your conflicts, find a staff member in your Residence Hall or Cooperative House.
+However, if you discover that you and your roommate can't resolve your conflicts, find a staff member in your Residence Hall.
 These trained individuals are available to assist in solving conflicts.

 Personal Property (Renters) Insurance: